On the stability of symmetric flows in a two-dimensional channel

 \section{Neumann-Dirichlet Schr\"odinger operators}

 The first part of this section is devoted to resolvent estimates for the operator

-We note that to estimate the inverse norm of the Orr-Sommerfeld operator \eqref{eq:6} we need a bound of both $\A_{\lambda,\alpha}^{-1}$ and $(\LL_\beta^{\Nf,\Df}-\lambda)^{-1}$.
-Given the fact that $-\phi^{\prime\prime}+\alpha^2\phi$ does not belong to $D(\LL_\beta^{\Nf,\Df})$, we establish, in the second part of this section, resolvent estimates for the same differential operator satisfying an integral condition.
-We provide the detailed definition in Subsection~3.4 (cf. also \cite[Section 6]{almog2019stability}).
-For convenience of notation we omit in the sequel the reference to the Dirichlet condition at $x=1$ and use $\LL_\beta^{\Nf}$ instead of $ \LL_\beta^{\Nf,\Df}$.
+We note that to estimate the inverse norm of the Orr-Sommerfeld operator \eqref{eq:6} we need a bound of both $\A_{\lambda,\alpha}^{-1}$ and $(\LL_\beta^{\Nf,\Df}-\lambda)^{-1}$, and in addition, to obtain resolvent estimates for the special Schr\"odinger operators of the next section.